Health Centers Then & Now

 2005 - 2008: Medicaid Preserved; Health Center Funding Exceeds $2 Billion

 Sensing potential attacks on the Medicaid and SCHIP programs, NACHC forms and leads a coalition of primary care and safety net providers, the Partnership for Medicaid, in fending off most harmful changes to Medicaid in the Deficit Reduction Act of 2005– except for a requirement that states document the legal status of all Medicaid recipients.
-NACHC and others fend off proposed changes in MUA/HPSA designation methodologies that would have severely limited future growth, and secure unanimous Congressional approval of the Health Centers Renewal Act of 2008 (P.L.
+NACHC and others fend off proposed changes in MUA/HPSA designation methodologies that would have severely limited future growth, and secure unanimous Congressional approval of the Health Care Safety Net Act of 2008 (P.L.
 110-355), an historic 4-year reauthorization of both the CHC and NHSC programs.
-President Bush’s health center initiative doubles the size of the program, reaching 18 million people, as federal funding for CHCs surpasses the $2 billion mark, double the FY 2000 funding level, while state funding grows to $590 million.
+President Bush’s health center initiative doubles the size of the program, reaching 18 million people, as federal funding for CHCs surpasses the $2 billion mark, twice the FY 2000 funding level, while state funding grows to $590 million.
 NACHC membership launches the Access for All America (AAA) plan to preserve, strengthen and expand health centers to reach 30 million people by 2015, and ultimately all medically underserved.
 Presidential candidates of both parties (McCain and Obama) endorse the expansion of community health centers as a public safety net.

 Investment and Bold Expansion